-- (2) But the creditors' decision on the proposal shall be made before the members' decision. - (3) The members' decision shall be made not later than five (5) working days after the creditors' decision. - (4) For the purpose of this regulation, the timing of the creditors' decision or the members' decision (as the case may be) is either the date and time of the meeting of the creditors or the company or, where the nominee invites creditors or members to consider the proposal by correspondence (if permitted by these regulations or another statute), the deadline for receipt of creditors' or members' votes (as the case may be). - 2.17 Creditors' Approval of Modified Proposal - (1) This regulation applies where a decision is sought from the creditors following notice to the nominee of proposed modifications to the proposal from the company's directors. - (2) The decision shall be sought by a meeting of creditors to be held within fourteen (14) days of the date on which the directors gave notice to the nominee of the modifications. - (3) The creditors shall be given at least fourteen (14) days' notice of the meeting of creditors. - 2.18 Notice of Members' Meeting and Attendance of Officers - (1) A notice summoning a meeting of the company shall be delivered at least fourteen (14) days before the day fixed for the meeting to all the members and to - a.
-Every officer or former officer of the company whose presence the nominee thinks is required; and - b.
-All other directors of the company. - (2) Every officer or former officer who receives such a notice stating that the nominee thinks that person's attendance is required to attend the meeting.
+- 2.16.-(1) The meeting of the creditors may be on the same day as, or on a different day to, the meeting of the company. - (2) But the creditors' decision on the proposal shall be made before the members' decision. - (3) The members' decision shall be made not later than five (5) working days after the creditors' decision. - (4) For the purpose of this regulation, the timing of the creditors' decision or the members' decision (as the case may be) is either the date and time of the meeting of the creditors or the company or, where the nominee invites creditors or members to consider the proposal by correspondence (if permitted by these regulations or another statute), the deadline for receipt of creditors' or members' votes (as the case may be).

+Creditors' Approval of Modified Proposal.

+- 2.17.-(1) This regulation applies where a decision is sought from the creditors following notice to the nominee of proposed modifications to the proposal from the company's directors. - (2) The decision shall be sought by a meeting of creditors to be held within fourteen (14) days of the date on which the directors gave notice to the nominee of the modifications. - (3) The creditors shall be given at least fourteen (14) days' notice of the meeting of creditors.

+Notice of Members' Meeting and Attendance of Officers.

+- 2.18.-(1) A notice summoning a meeting of the company shall be delivered at least fourteen (14) days before the day fixed for the meeting to all the members and to- - (a) Every officer or former officer of the company whose presence the nominee thinks is required; and - (b) All other directors of the company. - (2) Every officer or former officer who receives such a notice stating that the nominee thinks that person's attendance is required to attend the meeting.